cubee-cb/linux-vr-compat/README.md

 ### Software
 - Fedora 41 (KDE Plasma, Wayland)
-- WiVRn (Flatpak) to connect to the PICO-4 and emulate SteamVR via OpenComposite.
+- WiVRn (Flatpak) to connect to the PICO 4 and emulate SteamVR via OpenComposite.
 - Envision with WMR profile.
     - Mostly functional.
 Reprojection is laggy.
 [Has other issues](#developmenthardware).
 - WlxOverlay-S for desktop views and playspace drag.
     - Space Drag is either left/right stick click, Space Reset is double-click left stick.
     - Custom build with battery OSC parameters, this has been [merged with main](https://github.com/galister/wlx-overlay-s/pull/108) as of now but has yet to be included in a release.
 - Most games run through Steam (Runtime), SteamVR is not installed.
 Using launch arguments provided by WiVRn to make games use it as the VR runtime.
 Manually.
-For each game individually. (there's probably a more efficient way to do it)
+For each game individually. (there's probably a more efficient way to do it other than switching to Envision for both headsets)
 - Proton: GE-Proton9-18 (unless otherwise specified)